A meeting with

 time with him.
 Then he came and saw the Sage of Arunachala.

-Sri Ramana Maharshi was one of the purest representatives of non-dualist
+Sri Ramana Maharshi was one of the purest representatives of

-for the young man.
+a reality for the young man.

-On one day in particular, when he was seated near the master and
+On one day in particular, when he was seated near the master

-a level never before reached.
+up to a level never before reached.
 Since that day he was completely

 changed, and his life became one of total renunciation and investigation